kaltura/nginx-vod-module/README.md

   * hls master playlist - master.m3u8
   * hls media playlist - index.m3u8
   * mss - manifest
+* seqparams - can be used to select specific seqeuences by id, e.g. master-sseq1.m3u8.
 * fileparams - can be used to select specific files (URLs) when using multi URLs.
 	For example, manifest-f1.mpd will return an MPD only from the first URL.
 * trackparams - can be used to select specific audio/video tracks.